 - Experiment with large-scale public-private partnerships in wind, solar, cannabis, and other new industries.

-- Transfer at least 200 parcels of land per year to individual entrepreneurs, family farmers, veterans, cooperatives, displaced coal miners, etc. The application process will have the goal of maximizing local homeownership and the development of West Virginia-owned businesses.
+- Transfer at least 200 parcels of land per year to individual entrepreneurs, family farmers, farmers and/or crafters cooperatives (for local farmers markets crafters markets), veterans, displaced coal miners, etc. The application process will have the goal of maximizing local homeownership, and developing West Virginia-owned businesses.

 - Adjust the tourism budget and redirect it to better help West Virginian small towns, small businesses, artisans, farms, etc.

-- Raise the Homestead Exemption to $40,000 or more, to protect low-income West Virginians and senior citizens (fiscal note).
+- Raise the Homestead Exemption to $40,000 or more, to protect low-income West Virginians and senior citizens.